Popular related searches

 It’s important to keep the user informed as they go about their tasks.
 You need to:

 • Have a method to deliver feedback.
-From the tactile (think the vibration function) to the visual (progress bars) – you need to keep users aware as to whether things are going well as they execute their task.
+From the tactile (think the vibration function) to the visual (progress bars), you must keep users aware of whether things are going well as they execute their tasks.

 • Ask for confirmation when necessary.
-Modal boxes are annoying but the exception is when you want to protect the user.
-If you’re asking if someone wants to delete a photo, for example, you can ask if they’re sure before you carry out the action.
+Modal boxes are annoying, but the exception is when you want to protect the user.
+For example, if someone wishes to delete a photo, you can ask if they’re sure before you carry out the action.

 Keep on Task